Edinburgh Poverty Commission

 A citizen of Edinburgh and convener of Edinburgh Tenants Federation.
 She is vocal about the importance of communities being at the heart of design and dialogue about place, what it means in practice and the difference that can be made when local people are involved.

 A citizen of Edinburgh and the former Chief Executive of the Thistle Foundation, a third sector organisation committed to supporting people with long term health conditions to live life on their own terms.
 She has worked for a number of statutory and voluntary organisations in the field of supported housing and mental health.

-Head of Corporate Sustainability at Standard Life Aberdeen plc.
-He is passionate about social inclusion and creating equal opportunities for people.
+Sandy, a citizen of Edinburgh, is passionate about social inclusion and creating equal opportunities for people.
 He is also a Board member with CHILDREN 1st and is a member of the Scottish Living Wage Accreditation Project leadership group.

 A citizen of Edinburgh.
 He has been in care, has lived in a rehabilitation unit, has been homeless and forced to live in a B&B and has struggled – and is still struggling – to build a life for himself and his own young family.
 He brings to the commission a powerful and thought-provoking view into the world of poverty.

 Chief Executive of Inspiring Scotland and is passionate about the potential of people and communities to create lasting positive change.
 Celia sits on the Building Safer Communities Board, Chairs the Community sub group of the Partnership for Action on Drugs in Scotland and is an Advisor to Common Purpose Scotland.

 A researcher and citizen of Edinburgh.
 She has over 20 years’ experience in public policy in Scotland in roles spanning research, analysis and policy, including as the Chief Social Researcher at the Scottish Government.
 Her work has covered policy areas such as education, lifelong learning, work, regeneration, economic development, culture and public service reform.